 We evaluate applications for fall semester after the priority deadlines.
-We will let you know as soon as we have reached a decision, generally by March 15.
+We will let you know as soon as we have reached a decision, Ph.D. decisions by late February and Master's decisions by mid-March.

 Occasionally students who are not admitted contact us for an explanation.
 Unfortunately, we receive several hundred applications per year, and we do not have the staff to explain admissions decisions on a case-by-case basis.